abhishekwaichal/ZGifting/README.md

 Author(s): Abhishek Waichal

 Implemented a gifting strategy for an online e-commerce website using their proprietary API.
 The aim was to provide user with sets of gift products according to the budget and number of items constraints he would provide.
-After having finalized the sets with closest proximity, images of the products within these sets was to be downloaded and the product-sets were to be sorted based on the proximity.
+After having finalized the sets with closest proximity to given constraints, images associated with these products within the sets were to be downloaded.
+Lastly, the product-sets were to be sorted based on the proximity.
 I have implemented this Assignment using Java servlets.

 LIBRARIES USED: